SteveMcKeon/VBallStatApp/README.md

 ## Author

-Created and maintained by Steve McKeon
+Created and maintained by Stephen McKeon